--> Skip to main content

 Lajja Gauri is an important manifestation of Mother Goddess (Shakti) and in this is form today she is mainly worshipped by Shakti worshippers and Tantrics.
 Lajja Gauri has a lotus head and her legs are shown as raised – in giving birth form.
 Thus she is fertility goddess.
 Symbolically this form of Mother Goddess indicates that all that is living and nonliving was born from her.
 She is life, creativity and abundance.
 This form was widely worshipped till the 13 th century.
 Images quite similar to Lajja Gauri have been unearthed from Harappa indicating that this form of Mother Goddess was worshipped from ancient times.
 Many scholars are also of the view that Lajja Gauri has close similarities to Aditi – the Mother Goddess mentioned in the Rig Veda.
 Most modern stories associated with Lajja Gauri equate her with Goddess Parvati.
 In these stories, Shiva tests Her modesty and a shy Goddess Parvati bows down her head or is replaced with lotus.
 These stories seem to be an attempt by modern

-Reviving Garbha Sanskar Ritual
+Reviving Garba Sanskar Ritual In Nagpur, Maharashtra

-Garbha Sanskar was a must for pregnant woman in a joint family system but it is today a forgotten Hindu tradition – thanks to the nuclear family.
-Garbha Sanskar is taking care of the growing fetus in a mother’s womb based on the belief that the baby in the womb is sensitive to the physical, mental or emotional perceptions experienced by the mother.
-Garbha Sanskar was very popular among Hindus but last two decades saw this great tradition being neglected by couples.
+Garbha Sanskar was a must for pregnant women in a joint family system but it is today a forgotten Hindu tradition – thanks to the nuclear family.
+Garba Sanskar is taking care of the growing fetus in a mother’s womb based on the belief that the baby in the womb is sensitive to the physical, mental or emotional perceptions experienced by the mother.
+Garbh Sanskar was very popular among Hindus but last two decades saw this great tradition being neglected by couples.
 Now several individuals and organizations are making an effort to bring back the Garbha Sanskar rituals.
 The ritual is seeing a revival in Nagpur in Maharashtra , India .
 The Sanskar makes sure that a healthy baby is born.
 It is also reduces the chances of premature birth, birth defects and miscarriage.
 Times of India reports During pregnancy, the emotional perceptions experienced by the mother affects the well-being of the child.
-It is believed that chanting Sanskrit shlokas, reading biographies of famous personalities e
+It is believed that chanting Sanskrit shlokas, reading biographies of famous personalities enc

 Download Shikshapatri pdf in English for free